Saborni-B/Software-Engineering-Project-A/README.md

 ## How to run the pipeline

-1. Open CMD
-2. Run the command "py -m jupyter notebook prototype.ipynb"
+1. In the same directory, run the command "py -m jupyter notebook prototype.ipynb"